-Cooped up in her hostel room, away from her parents for months during the COVID-19-induced nationwide lockdown in the time lead to her tests last year, she found solace in listening to inspirational podcasts.
+Cooped up in her hostel room, away from her parents for months during the COVID-19-induced nationwide lockdown, she found solace in listening to inspirational podcasts.

 “If not for those podcasts, I would not have cleared my physical exam as being stuck in my room for two months had taken away all my drive.
 Listening to several motivational speakers was therapeutic as they inspired me to give my best,” Kumari said.